farlies/rsked/README.md

 include locally stored recordings (ogg, mp3, mp4, flac), internet streams, and FM broadcasts (via inexpensive SDR hardware).
-It is intended to be run as an **embedded application** on an inexpensive low power microsystem (Raspberry Pi 3, RPi).
+It is intended to be run as an **embedded application** on an inexpensive low power microsystem (e.g. Raspberry Pi 3, RPi).
 However it can run on x86 desktop computers as well, and likely on any Linux computer with a sound card.